labinotveseli/house-care-service/README.md

 # House Care Service App

-<p>Welcome to the House Care Service App - your one-stop solution for booking house care services directly from your device.
-This application offers a wide range of services, including Cleaning, Repairing, Painting, Shifting, Plumbing, and Electrical services, ensuring your home care needs are met with professionalism and ease.</p>
+<h5>Welcome to the House Care Service App - your one-stop solution for booking house care services directly from your device.
+This application offers a wide range of services, including Cleaning, Repairing, Painting, Shifting, Plumbing, and Electrical services, ensuring your home care needs are met with professionalism and ease.</h5>

 <h2>Features</h2>